 The tables below list numerous corrections and amendments that are not based on current federal amendments.
-The first table (beginning immediately below) includes deviations made in these amendments from the verbatim text of the federal amendments.
-The second table (beginning below at page 26) contains corrections and clarifications that the Board made in the base text involved in these amendments.
+The first table (beginning immediately below) includes deviations made in this Proposal for Public Comment from the verbatim text of the federal amendments.
+The second table (beginning below at page 26) contains corrections and clarifications that the Board made in the base text involved in this proposal.
 The amendments listed in this second table are not directly derived from the current federal amendments.
-Table 3 (beginning on page 29 below) is a listing of revisions made to the text of the amendments from that proposed and set forth in the Board's opinion and order of October 3, 2002.
-Table 3 indicates the changes made, as well as the source that suggested each of the changes.
-Table 4 (beginning on page 33 below) indicates suggested revisions that the Board has not made in adopting these amendments.
-Each entry gives a brief explanation why the Board did not incorporate the suggested change.
 Some of the entries in these tables are discussed further in appropriate segments of the general discussion beginning at page 4 of this opinion.